What happens if my child is not attending school regularly?

 If your child is not attending school regularly for other reasons:

-- the school may refer the matter to the Stronger Families Hub to investigate the barriers causing poor attendance
+• the school may refer the matter to the Stronger Families Hub to investigate the barriers causing poor attendance

 If your child's attendance does not improve, legal sanctions can be taken, including the issuing of a penalty notice or a summons to court for the offence.

-Pay a school attendance fine
+Pay a school non-attendance penalty notice

-About the participation team
+About the school attendance support team

 If you are having difficulties ensuring your child is in full-time education, please speak with your child's school as soon as possible, as many issues are resolved this way.
 If you are unable to do so, please email participationteam@hillingdon.gov.uk or call 01895 250858.